Step 01 Make a tabulation with task names, start date and duration of the task in an MS Excel sheet.

-Why is Zoho Projects the best Gantt chart maker?
+Why Zoho Projects is the best Gant chart maker.

-One of the best things about making Gantt charts on Zoho projects is that you can plan together in real time.
-So, even if your boss wants you to change the timeline during a meeting, you can change it in a few seconds and see how it looks like right away.
-You can even @ mention your team mates inside Zoho Projects.
-And there's inbuilt chat too.
+With the Gantt charts on Zoho Projects, you can plan together in real time.
+That means, if your boss wants you to change the timeline during a meeting, you can change it right there in seconds.
+You can @ mention your team mates and there's inbuilt chat too.

-Its not just a visual representation in Zoho's Gantt chart maker.
-It is dynamic and adaptive.
-You get more context - see who's working on it, and how far things are done.
-With the intuitive color coding system on our Gantt chart software, you get to see which tasks are complete, in progress or overdue.
-Clicking on a task gives you more details, and you can leave a comment right there inside the details pane as well.
+Zoho's Gantt chart maker is dynamic and adaptive.
+You get more context - see who's working on it, and how far the tasks are complete.
+With the intuitive color coding system on Zoho's free Gantt chart software, you get to see the status of all tasks at a glance.
+Clicking on a task gives you more details, and you can leave a comment right there inside the details pane if you want.

 Link Tasks with Dependencies

 Some tasks are connected.
 Some need to be done along with another.
 Some need to be completed before another and some after.
-Map them all visually with the dependencies available inside our Gantt Chart software.
+Map them all visually with the click and drag dependencies available inside our Gantt Chart software.
 Zoho Projects supports four types of task dependencies.
 Click, drag and done.

 Analyze and adapt